 Day 1, Sunday: Continuation of your orientation, which includes tours of the major sights around Cape Town.

-Day 2: Monday: Weekly volunteer meeting day – comprises training for new volunteers, administrative tasks, preparation for the program for the rest of the week.
+Day 2: Monday: Introductory tour of the Townships and Schools in the communities volunteers will be working.
+Weekly volunteer meeting day – comprises training for new volunteers, administrative tasks, preparation for the program for the rest of the week.

-Days 3-6, Tuesday-Friday: Rewarding volunteer work at your choice of placement.
-Teach in the settlements, local community schools, a farm school or other location!
+Days 3-6, Tuesday-Friday: Rewarding volunteer work at a local community school in a local township.